 This exposure–response pathway is further modified by broader environmental and social conditions.[8].
 As depicted in Figure 1, climate change interacts with air pollution by influencing atmospheric chemistry, increasing temperatures, and intensifying extreme events such as wildfires, all of which can elevate pollutant concentrations and prolong exposure periods.
 Simultaneously, social vulnerability shapes differential exposure and susceptibility.
 Socioeconomic disadvantage, residential segregation, and structural inequities influence where people live, the quality of their built environment, and their capacity to mitigate or avoid exposure.
 These factors contribute to cumulative and disproportionate health risks among marginalized populations.

 Figure 1.
-Conceptual framework linking air pollution to population health outcomes.
+Conceptual framework linking air pollution to population health outcomes

 This figure presents an integrated framework illustrating how emissions from major sources contribute to ambient air pollution, population exposure, and adverse health outcomes through key biological mechanisms.
 Climate change and social vulnerability modify these pathways by influencing pollutant levels, exposure patterns, and susceptibility, resulting in unequal health impacts across populations.